mrezabayat/iamsorush/content/posts/setup-ef-core-for-crud-and-Identity.md

 <img src="/images/EfCoreRazorCrud/sqlserver.webp" class="article-image"  />
 {{</rawhtml>}}

-Note, `update-database` command creates the database and tables, but is not necessary in our app because `UpdateDatabase` method, which is defined in *Startup.cs* previously, does the same automatically at startup.
+Note that the `update-database` command creates the database and tables, but is not necessary in our app because `UpdateDatabase` method, which is defined in *Startup.cs* in [Seed data in startup above](#seed-data-in-startup), does the same automatically at startup.
 Therefore, if this project is deployed to a remote server the database and tables are created automatically with seed data.

  When testing, another migration useful command is `drop-database` which deletes the database.